tejlibre/ActionFPS-Book/glossary.md

 ## Drakas

-The main developer of ActionFPS Portal.
+Main developer of the ActionFPS platform.
+Also see Lucas and Sanzo.
+Built HI-SKILL.
+Founder of Woop clan.

 ## Game